 Tiles that rely on matching neighboring tiles using both their corners and sides.
 This allows a tileset to provide more variation, at the cost of needing significantly more tiles.
-A semiglate set with 2 termine her 256 tiles but reduced sets like the 47 tile Place tiles.
 A complete set with 2 terrains has 256 tiles, but reduced sets like the 47-tile Blob tileset can be used with this type as well.